 Labo Climat Montréal

 Labo Climat Montréal’s Lachine East Project, funded by the City of Montreal, Ouranos, MITACS Accélération, SSHRC, and INRS, was set up to jointly develop new urban planning practices that incorporate adaptation to climate change based on the case of Lachine East, an urban district undergoing redevelopment.
-Learn more (in French)
+Learn more (in French only)

 Observatoire des médiations culturelles